Iran–Iraq relations: Post-Saddam

 On 9 April 2019, a day after the United States placed Iran's IRGC in the list of "Foreign Terrorist Organizations", Iraqi Prime Minister Adel Abdel Mahdi said he had talked to all sides and tried to stop the designation.

 In August 2019, Iran seized an Iraqi oil tanker in the Gulf and detained seven sailors for "smuggling fuel for some Arab countries".
 Iraq denied any connection with the vessel and claimed to investigate the matter.

 A 2019 article by the New York Times revealed leaked information detailing "years of painstaking work by Iranian spies to co-opt the country's leaders, pay Iraqi agents working for the Americans to switch sides and infiltrate every aspect of Iraq's political, economic and religious life".

+On 27 November 2019, Iraqi protesters burned down the Iranian consulate in Najaf.

 In April 2022, Iraq and Iran secured an agreement to resume Iranian gas deliveries to Iraq in exchange for Baghdad repaying debts owed to Tehran.

 On June 26, 2022, Iraqi Prime Minister Mustafa Al-Kadhimi said in Tehran, a day after traveling to Saudi Arabia in an effort to resurrect negotiations between the regional adversaries to end years of antagonism, that Iran and Iraq had agreed to work toward Middle East stability.

+On March 19, 2023, Iran's Supreme National Security Council secretary Ali Shamkhani and Iraq's National Security Advisor Qasim al-Araji signed a border security agreement to not allow armed groups in the Iraqi Kurdish region to launch border-crossing attacks on Iran.
+The arrangement was prompted by a missile attack from Iran's Revolutionary Guards against Iranian Kurdish groups.

+Iranian Influence over Iraqi Paramilitary Forces

+Following the rise of ISIS in 2014, Iraq formed the Popular Mobilization Forces (PMF), a coalition of mostly Shiite militias created to bolster the national army's efforts in fighting the jihadist group.
+While formally recognized as part of Iraq’s security apparatus, several PMF factions have maintained close ties with Iran, receiving funding, training, and political backing from Tehran.
+These connections have led to growing concern in both Iraqi and international circles regarding the extent of Iranian influence over Iraqi internal affairs.
+In response to increasing U.S. pressure, the Iraqi government introduced a draft law in March 2025 aimed at restructuring the PMF.
+The proposed legislation seeks to formalize the chain of command by placing the PMF directly under the authority of the Iraqi Prime Minister, rather than allowing autonomous units to operate under the influence of foreign powers.
+The bill also includes a mandatory retirement age for senior commanders, a move expected to displace key figures aligned with Iran.
+The legislative push came after a February 2025 visit by PMF chairman Falih al-Fayyadh to senior Iranian officials, interpreted as an effort to garner Tehran’s support in opposing the reforms.